roddds/idler/README.md

 Shows the contents of the first page of 'account's inventory, or use `-all` to see the inventories of all accounts in your config file.
 You can also add the `-full' argument to see the whole inventory instead of only the first page.
 Special drops like hats will have an asterisk preceding them.
+This command also accepts multiple account names, separated by space.

 `> inv -all`
 ------------